-To experience something that other consultants had not experienced and to have a specific area of expertise. he decided to dive into an entirely different field - working held in Makuhari, Chiba Prefecture, on Feb.
-21, 2018.
-SPIRAL UP CO.
+To experience something that other consultants had not experienced and to have a specific area of expertise, he decided to dive into an entirely different field - working at a ramen shop.

-Top: Hara visits an orphanage in Siem Reap, Cambodia, in July 2018.
-Above: A group of businesspeople listen attentively to Hara during his lecture at a ramen shop.
 The owner and other staff members scolded him while he got used to the job.
 He did the same to his workers when he became the manager of a branch.